mihaiolteanu/ulitza/README.md

 This is helpful, as "Nicolae Balcescu" is a different person and you might want to assign a different link to them.
-Also, the hacker news website is useful but not in extracting wiki sumaries nor linking the person to their wikipedia pages (next steps) so that should also be remedied.
+Also, the hacker news website is useful but not in extracting wiki summaries nor linking the person to their wikipedia pages (next steps) so that should also be remedied.

-## 3.3 Check everything for consistency or errors
+## Check everything for consistency or errors
 ```
 $ node ulitza.js check-all
 ```

-Finally, there is an additional helpful command that checks all countries for such inconsistencies as mentioned above and outputs their names.
+Check all countries for such inconsistencies as mentioned above and output their names.
 You should use the `check` command for the respective country to dig in for further details.
 As an example,

 ```
 $ node ulitza.js check-all